baldwindunn919/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." — Donald Knuth

 In fewer than 200 words, this quote by renowned computer scientist Donald Knuth reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's often better to write clear, straightforward code first, then optimize only when it's evident where performance bottlenecks lie, based on profiling and testing data.
 This way, programmers focus on creating robust, maintainable solutions while avoiding speculative improvements that might not provide any tangible benefits.

+# 2024-02-08
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable and function names that describe their purpose and usage.
+2. Organize code into logical blocks and sections, using the appropriate data structures (e.g. arrays, objects, hashes).
+3. Comment your code, explaining its purpose, functionality, input, output, edge cases, etc., to make it easier for others to understand and contribute to your work.
+4. Follow coding conventions and standards in your preferred programming language and framework.
+These conventions can vary, but common practices include using curly braces for if/else statements, indenting code blocks, adding comments, following naming conventions, avoiding global variables, utilizing object-oriented programming principles, et cetera.
+5. Write modular code by breaking down complex problems into smaller, manageable pieces.
+Avoid global state and use local variables and functions as much as possible.
+6. Test your codes' functionality and correctness by writing unit tests and integrating them into your development process.
+Unit tests can help you identify and fix bugs more quickly and with less effort.
+7. Learn from others' code and practices, constantly improving your own skills and knowledge.
+Read through open-source projects, participate in code review processes, attend workshops and conferences, or simply reach out to fellow developers for advice and guidance.
+8. Stay up-do-date with the latest programming technologies, tools, libraries, frameworks, languages, trends, best-practices, security vulnerabilities, performance optimizations, debugging techniques, testing methodologies, version control systems, project management tools – in short, everything related to software development.
+9. Always be learning and growing as a developer.
+The field of programming is constantly evolving, with new tools and techniques being developed every day.
+By staying up to date with these advancements, you can become a more valuable and knowledgeable developer, better equipped to tackle the challenges of the industry.